Political Activity Rules

 Rules on Campaign Activities for College Employees

-With elections coming in November, the campaign season is officially under way, and this often leads to questions about how employees of public institutions like College of the Canyons can participate in political campaigns.
+With a general election coming in November, the campaign season is officially under way, and this often leads to questions about how employees of public institutions like College of the Canyons can participate in political campaigns.
 The Public Information Office would like to provide this reminder of the laws regarding political and election activities.

-The information provided in this memo has been shared before, but many new employees have joined the college recently, and all of us can use a refresher on the rules.
-And, there are some additional considerations to keep in mind given our current remote operations.
+The information provided in this memo and attached FAQ has been shared before, but many new employees have joined the college recently, and all of us can use a refresher on the rules.
 The following information is summarized from L.A.
-County Office of Education guidelines, the SCCCD Board Policy Manual, and state Education Code, sections 7050 to 7058.
+County Office of Education guidelines, the Santa Clarita Community College District (SCCCD) Board Policy Manual, and state Education Code, Sections 7050-7058.

-Public funds and resources cannot be used to support or oppose any candidate or ballot measure.
+Public funds and resources CANNOT be used to support or oppose any candidate or ballot measure.
+This means: